m-housni/feedback-app-with-svelte/README.md

 ## Clean the starter
 - src/App.svelte
 - src/main.js
-## create a feedback variable which is an array of objects like:
+## Create a feedback variable as an array of objects like:
 ```
 let feedback = [
   {